 macOS Instructions:

-- On your Mac, choose Apple menu > System Preferences, then click Software Update .
+1. On your Mac, choose Apple menu > System Settings, and then click General > Software Update.

-To set advanced update options, click Advanced, then do any of the following:
+2. To set advanced update options, click the info icon ⓘ in the Automatic Updates section at the top of window, then do any of the following:

-To have your Mac install app updates from the App Store automatically, select “Install app updates from the App Store.”
+• To have your Mac install app updates from the App Store automatically, select “Install application updates from the App Store.”

-To have your Mac install system files and security updates automatically, select “Install system data files and security updates.”
+• To have your Mac install system files and security updates automatically, select “Install Security Responses and system files.”

-To receive the latest updates automatically, it’s recommended that you select “Check for updates,” “Download new updates when available,” and “Install system data files and security updates.”
+To receive the latest updates automatically, it’s recommended that you select “Download new updates when available,” “Install macOS updates,” and “Install Security Responses and system files.”

 Note: MacBook, MacBook Pro, and MacBook Air must have the power adapter plugged in to automatically download updates.